When you don’t know how to exfoliate, adding it into your routine can seem intimidating.

-But everyone who wants to reveal their best skin should know how to exfoliateand include it in their regular skin care.
-Because you deserve radiant skin, I’ve put together everythingyou need to know for how to do just that.
+Anyonewho wants to show their best skin should know how to exfoliateand include it in their skincare routine.
+Because you deserve clear radiant skin, I’ve put together everythingyou need to know on how to exfoliate properly.

 Maybe you’re not convinced that the hassle is worth the reward.
 Let me tell you why it is.

 Exfoliation eliminates dullness and reveals a brighter complexion by exposing healthy, younger skin cells

-- The removal of dead skin enables the healthy skin below to better absorb products
+Removal of dead skin enables the healthy skin below to better absorb products

 Because exfoliation targets general and specific skin issues alike, it makes a perfect addition to any skincare routine.
 And because there are a variety of exfoliation methods to choose from, there’s a method for every skin type.

-The goal with mechanical exfoliation is not to scrub the skin as hard as possible.
+The goal with physical exfoliation is not to scrub the skin as hard as possible.
 In fact, the goal is to be as gentle as possible, which will minimize unnecessary damage to your skin.
 This means that we need to be cautious not to use overly abrasive scrubs or tools.

 If you want to really rejuvenate your skin, chemical exfoliation is the way to go.

-- AHAs and BHAs are hydroxy acids which loosen the bonds between skin cells.
+The main types of chemical exfoliants are alpha hydroxy acids and beta hydroxy acids.
+AHAs and BHAs are hydroxy acids which loosen the bonds between skin cells.
 AHAs work on the surface of the skin, and BHAs work deep within the pore.

-- Retinoic acid is a compound derived from retinol which works to exfoliate the skin by inducing cellular differentiation, meaning it speeds up the cycle of skin cell shedding.
+Retinoic acid is a compound derived from retinol which works to exfoliate the skin by inducing cellular differentiation, meaning it speeds up the cycle of skin cell shedding.

-- Enzymes, like bromelain, papain, and pumpkin are gentler chemical alternatives for exfoliation that you can find in products or use in homemade masks.
+Enzymes like bromelain, papain, and pumpkin are gentler chemical alternatives for exfoliation that you can find in products or use in homemade masks.